onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Make a connected causal graph and pull one end to show how thay affects the whole - and say that this doesn't even have cycles & feedback in it!
+    Causality graph - and there aren’t even loops & feedback here!
+Fuck your equilibrium economics and equasions!
 And if this is after the spinning bananas scene make another scene how causality lifts your bananas with a string - it could be tied to your head

 societal attractors, i.e. self-reinforcing dynamic configurations (that are difficult to get out of)